Artikumari005/Dive-into-React/README.md

 * Today I just learn about callback function and difference between "Pass the new version of state and pass the callback function ".
 And then working on college minor project..
 * Today i just learn how useState work with objects , array . change the ingredient addition form (project:cloudeChef).
 * Recall the forms properties and working .
 Learn about methods GET , POST
+* Hands on conditional rendering (pracritetice on already written codes).

 ## 🎯 Purpose